Ashtonlim/vd_playwright/readme.md

 1. How to clear print PDF popups.
 2. Break up most commonly used parts into steps, e.g. appts.
 3. addProfilePic.test.js will probably not work on a server.
+4. For tests w/ email, each login is tracked by zoho as a session.
+If you do not logout, zoho will continue to include your session and there are only a limited number of sessions (note that this is different from the logins allowed per day).
+Active sessions need to be regularly cleared @ https://accounts.zoho.com/home#sessions/useractivesessions.
+The other alternative is to:
+   1. logout of zoho in the test
+   2. Do something like creds.json, save the login state and inject to cookies/localstorage upon browser instantiation.
+This way, I think it _MIGHT_ be able to bypass the daily login limit too.
+5. -